 Students with disabilities

 We are committed to equality of access to all.
+You can view our Disability and Neurodiversity Statement here.
 If you have a disability, you may have some questions before starting College, such as:

 - Will there be any support in the class to help me learn?